kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 This is a collection of requirements and conditions to fulfill when taking on the role as branch manager.

-### Release Team Onboarding

-**Please review and work through the tasks in the [Release Team Onboarding Guide](https://github.com/kubernetes/sig-release/blob/master/release-team/release-team-onboarding.md) first, before proceeding with the section specific to branch management below.**

 ### Branch Management Onboarding

-A list of To Do(s) to get started as Branch Manager:

-- Open a [Release Manager onboarding issue](https://github.com/kubernetes/sig-release/issues/new?labels=sig%2Frelease%2C+area%2Frelease-eng&template=release-manager.md&title=Release+Manager+access+for+%3CGH-handle%3E) in this repo
+**Before we can grant Release Manager access to new Branch Managers, a [Release Manager onboarding issue](https://github.com/kubernetes/sig-release/issues/new?labels=sig%2Frelease%2C+area%2Frelease-eng&template=release-manager.md&title=Release+Manager+access+for+%3CGH-handle%3E) _MUST_ be opened in this repo.
+Please take a moment to do that before executing the tasks contained in the this handbook.**

 - Machine setup:
   - Linux OS
     - MacOS/Windows are not supported by [release tools] today.
 However, running inside a Linux container on MacOS via Docker works well.